 - External hard drive—extremely versatile, somewhat portable, and only 3.5–4.5¢ per GB.
 But if you have a local catastrophe, you'll lose your backups.

-- Amazon Glacier—online and only 1¢ per GB per month.
+- Amazon Glacier (no longer recommended)—online and only 1¢ per GB per month.
 But very slow for uploads and downloads.
-It costs 12¢ per GB for downloads after 1 GB.
-I recommend the free Simple Amazon Glacier Uploader.
+It costs 12¢ per GB for downloads after 1 GB, and there's a really complicated retrieval fee.
+For Glacier, I recommend the free

 iTunes affiliate program change